knvifactory/git_tutorials/README.md

 # About

-This Readme provides you links to usefull tutorials and other stuff conected to git
+This Readme provides you links to useful tutorials and other stuff conected to git

 ## Links
 1. [git cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet/)